amoghsawant17/Business_Insights_360/README.md

 - DAX studio (for optimizing the report)
 - Project charter file

-## Power BI techniques Learnt
+## Techniques Learnt
-- What are all the questions that should be asked before starting the project
+- What are all the questions that should be asked before starting a project
+- Data validation techniques
+- Performing ETL using Power Query for data preparation and data transformation
+- Data modeling
 - Creating calculated columns
-- creating measures using the DAX language
+- Creating measures using the DAX language
-- Data modeling
+- Using field parameters
+- Using the selection tab to create Bookmarks
 - Using Bookmarks to switch between two visuals
-- Page navigation with buttons
+- Creating page navigation with buttons and tabs
-- Using the divide function to prevent zero division errors
+- Using the safe divide function to prevent zero division errors
+- Applying filters to the visuals
-- creating data table using m language
+- Creating a date table using m language
-- Dynamic titles based on the applied filters
+- Creating measures for dynamic titles
-- Using KPI indicators
+- Using the New KPI card feature in Power BI for key indicators
-- Conditional formatting of the values in visuals using icons or background color
+- Conditional formatting of the values in visuals using icons and/or data bars
-- Data validation techniques
-- Power BI services
+- Editing interactions between visuals as per requirements
-- Publishing reports through Power BI services
+- Publishing reports to PowerBI services
 - Setting up a personal gateway to set up the auto-refresh of data
 - Power BI App creation
 - Collaboration, workspace, and access permissions in Power BI services
-- And more 😅

 ## Business related terms
 - Gross price
-- Pre-Invoice Deductions
+- Pre and Post Invoice Deductions
 - Net Invoice sales
-- Post-Invoice Deductions
 - Net sales
 - Cost Of Goods stock (COGS)
 - Gross Margin
 - Net profit
+- Fiscal Year
+- Quarter-on-Quarter growth
+- Year-on-Year Growth
 - YTD - Year to Date
 - YTG - Year to Go
+- Net Error
+- Forecast Accuracy
 - Channel types: Direct, Retailer, Wholesaler/ Distributor
 - Difference between Customer and Consumer